James Lammers: Murders, trial, and execution

 James then confessed to the murders, saying he had strangled his wife to death, and then poured kerosene on her body and set it on fire to conceal the crime.
 Due to public anger over the allegations, James was moved to a private location for his safety.
 He claimed that his children had driven him crazy, and he feared having a fourth child.
 James took his wife to a doctor in Missouri, hoping for an abortion, but the doctor refused.

-During his trial, a woman, 25-year-old Zada Spencer, said she and James had been having an affair for about a year, and had a child together, and that he never told her he was married.
+During his trial, a woman, 25-year-old Zada Spencer, said she and James had been having an affair for about a year, had a child together, and that he never told her he was married.
 According to Spencer, after learning she was pregnant, James said a friend of his, whose wife had died, had offered him his trailer home if he would take care of his three children.
 He asked Spencer if she would marry him on those conditions, but she declined.
 A friend of Spencer corroborated these allegations, but they were never confirmed.

-The defense argued that James did not "appreciate the enormity of his act", and presented several witnesses who testified that he had a limited mental capacity.
+The defense argued that James did not "appreciate the enormity of his act" and presented several witnesses who testified that he had a limited mental capacity.
 However, doctors who examined him said he was both competent and sane.
-On March 7, 1951, the jury found James guilty of two counts of first degree murder and fixed his sentence at death.
+On March 7, 1951, the jury found James guilty of two counts of first-degree murder and fixed his sentence at death.

 After James's appeals failed, he was hanged at the Kansas State Penitentiary in Lansing on January 5, 1952.
 He declined a last meal.
 James's last words were "I have been treated very well."
 The trapdoor was sprung open at 1:01 a.m., and he was pronounced dead nine minutes later.
 James's parents declined to claim his body after his execution, and he is buried in Mt.
 Calvary Cemetery in Leavenworth, Kansas.